isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 * Collect personal, financial, and property details **Obtaining the Credit Report
-* Pull credit to assess risk and qualification **Reviewing Paperwork
+* Pull credit to assess risk and qualification
+* Consent must be in writing and the mortgage broker should re-obtain consent each time they request a new credit report **Reviewing Paperwork
 * Verify income, assets, debts, property documents **Submitting the Application